Bryan Norrie: Early life

 Born in Forbes, New South Wales.
-Norrie was educated at Yanco Agricultural High School, and represented the 2001 Australian Schoolboys in three test matches against Great Britain.
+Norrie was educated at Eugowra Public School, then Yanco Agricultural High School, and represented the 2001 Australian Schoolboys in three test matches against Great Britain.

 Norrie also represented his school in the Buckley Shield, Riverina Cup, Nutrigrain Cup, and University Shield.
 In 2000 and 2001 he was selected for Open boys Riverina and Southern teams.
 In 2001 Norrie was selected in the state schoolboys side.

 Professional playing career

 Norrie made his NRL debut for the St George Illawarra Dragons in 2004.
 The Penrith Panthers contracted Norrie for 2 years between 2006 and 2007, prior to his 2-year tenure with the Cronulla-Sutherland Sharks in 2008-09.

 Melbourne Storm signed Norrie in early 2010 and he later became a member of the Storm leadership group.
 He played in Storm's 2012 NRL Grand Final victory against the Canterbury-Bankstown Bulldogs and their 2013 World Club Challenge victory over Leeds.

 On 10 October 2014, Norrie announced his retirement from rugby league after receiving medical advice as a result of a neck injury.